sabrinabluhm/generativeArt/README.md

 # Generative Art

-Here are some examples of my artworks
+You will finde the code for some of my artworks here